Gore9907/routing-app/README.md

 - 🧠 Debounced address search to reduce API calls
 - ➕ Add/remove waypoints dynamically
 - 📦 Built with Vite + React + Google Maps API
+- 🔐 Authentication with Firebase: Supports email/password login, and guest (anonymous) login so users can try the app without creating an account.
+- 🗃️ Cloud Firestore Database: Saves each logged-in user’s past optimized routes in their private history collection, allowing them to view their 20 most recent routes anytime.

 ---